Murder of Peter Porco: Financial problems and forgeries

-While away on a trip to England in March 2004, Christopher received an email from Joan Porco's account admonishing him for failing classes at Hudson Valley Community College in Troy, NY.
+While away on a trip to England in March 2004, Christopher received an email from Joan Porco's account admonishing him for failing classes at Hudson Valley Community College in Troy, New York.
 In the message, Joan and Peter complained to their son, "You just left and (we) can't believe (our) eyes as I look at your interim grade report.
 You know what they say, 'Three strikes and you're out.'
 Explain yourself."
-The email's subject header was "Failing Grades-You did it again!"
+The email's subject header was "Failing Grades-You did it again!".
 Several days later, Christopher replied in a message to his father.
 Blaming the community college's registrar, he wrote, "[B]ut obviously they are incorrect...My lowest grade that I got on anything was a B on a physics test...Don't jump to conclusions, I'm fine."
 Porco earned readmission to the University of Rochester with a forged transcript from Hudson Valley Community College.
 Judge Berry refused to allow prosecutors to use the forged transcripts as evidence in their criminal case against Christopher Porco.

 Prior to the attack, there had been tension between Christopher Porco and his parents about money, including over loans Christopher had taken out to pay his tuition and to finance a new Jeep Wrangler.
 Following the fall 2003 semester, University of Rochester officials had forced Christopher Porco to withdraw because of poor grades.
 When he was readmitted the following year, he took out a loan for $31,000 to pay his expenses, forging his father's name as a cosignatory.
 Unbeknownst to his parents, Christopher was attempting to pay his fall 2004 tuition with the loan money.
 Earlier in the fall, he falsely told his parents that the University of Rochester was covering his tuition because a professor had misplaced his final exam from the previous fall semester.

 Two weeks before his murder, Peter Porco had confronted his son about his dishonesty in an email: "Did you forge my signature as a co-signer? ...
 What the hell are you doing?
 You should have called me to discuss it ...
 I'm calling Citibank this morning to find out what you have done and am going to tell them I'm not to be on it as a co-signer."

 The following day, Peter Porco was notified that Christopher had also obtained a line of credit from Citibank to finance the Jeep Wrangler, again using his father's name as a cosignatory.
 Peter once again wrote to his son, who had not answered his parents' phone calls in weeks: "I want you to know that if you abuse my credit again, I will be forced to file forgery affidavits in order to disclaim liability and that applies to the Citibank college loan if you attempt to reactivate it or use my credit to obtain any other loan."
-The email concluded: "We may be disappointed with you, but your mother and I still love you and care about your future."
+The email concluded with: "We may be disappointed with you, but your mother and I still love you and care about your future."